void

 cernypivovar.jpg

-Černý pivovar was one of the pubs gardener Kalenda dropped by on his legendary pub crawl (world tour).
+Černý pivovar was one of the pubs gardener Kalenda visited on his legendary pub crawl (world tour).

 Background

-In 1934 the restaurant re-opened in the new building constructed on the site but we don't know when it closed down again.
-The bulding still exists but has an entirely different function.
+In 1934, the restaurant re-opened in the new building constructed on the site, but it is not known when it closed again.
+The building still exists but now serves an entirely different function.

 Quote(s) from the novel